 Where we fish is more important than what we catch

 The kayak moves silently with the rhythm of the paddle.
 Listen for a fish to splash.
-A sweet, oily scent signals bait nearby.
-Wind sings through the braided line.
+Sweet, oily scent signals bait nearby.
+The wind sings through the braided line.
 Blue skies, blazing sun, emerald warm water.

 Notice I never mentioned the fish?